Raaghav-1824/Admin-Dashboard/README.md

 # React Admin Dashboard

 This project is a React-based admin dashboard built using modern JavaScript (ES6+), HTML5, and CSS3, utilizing Material-UI for UI components.
-The application is designed to be responsive and works correctly across major browsers (Chrome, Firefox, Safari, Edge).

 ## Live Demo